dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/16-parse/index.md

   .reparse({ invalid: 'input' })
 ```

-You can use the `EntityParserInput` type to explicitely type an object as a parsing input:
+You can use the `EntityParserInput` type to explicitly type an object as a parsing input object:

 ```ts
 import type { EntityParserInput } from 'dynamodb-toolbox/entity/actions/parse'